janvanroestel/ZTF_negativealerts/README.md

 # on negative alerts
 a negative alert means that there was a source in the reference that is not present in the science image.
 This can be an eclipsing binary, fading AGN or CV, or a star that faded for some other reason.

 Because of this, negative alert PSF magnitudes need to be interpreted in relation to the reference magnitude.
+For a definition of the magPSF and magNR values; https://zwickytransientfacility.github.io/ztf-avro-alert/schema.html).
 Here is some math that allows you to convert the deltamag to a fraction of light remaining:

 deltaMag = magPSF - magNR # this is usually a positive number \
 deltaMag = (-2.5*log10(fluxPSF)) - (-2.5*log(fluxNR)) \